Ever wondered how to get balance bike lessons at your school?Read More

 The 2018 child size Team Sky Jersey is made by Castelli, and is constructed from a high performance, moisture wicking fabric called Prosecco Strada, the same as worn by the Pro cyclists.
 Perfect for energetic young cyclists of all ages, whether you're cycling up Mont Ventoux, or around your local park!
 This years design doesn't have a zippered pocket, which is a loss from previous years (when they were designed by Rapha).

 The kids size Team Sky cycling top has three large cargo pockets, as well as a full length zip.
 It's available in four sizes - 6 years, 8 years, 10 year and 12 years.
 Please note that Castelli are renowned for their tight fitting designs, although we don't know how this translates into kids sizes, and have been unable to find a sizing chart on their website.

-These shorts aren’t quite the same as the shorts worn by the riders, but they do feature Affinity Lycra for outstanding stretch, 4-panel fit to cater for for growing kids, and a kids specific seat pad.
+These Castelli kids sized Team Sky cycling shorts aren't exactly the same as the shorts worn by the riders, but they do feature Affinity Lycra for outstanding stretch, 4-panel fit to cater for for growing kids, and a kids specific seat pad.
 They come in a unisex fit suitable for boys and girls, and come in sizes 6 years, 8 years, 10 years and 12 years.